 When to Call Your Doctor

-Call your doctor if you notice new or worsening symptoms.
-In particular, you should call your doctor if you have AS and notice:
+Pick up the phone if you notice new or worse symptoms.
+Call your doctor right away if you have AS and notice:

 - Breathing problems